Schedule

 Process Drama in the classroom: Featuring ChatGPT as the Bogeyman

-Eucharia Donnery (THT JALT SIG)
+Dr. Eucharia Donnery (THT JALT SIG)

 Soka University, Tokyo, Japan